Reconceptualizing Faculty Development in Service-Learning/Community Engagement

 Find more information about the book here.

-View slides from a talk I gave shortly after the book came out (including its contributors) here.
+View slides from a talk I gave shortly after the book came out here.

 Faculty Identity in Service-Learning and Community Engagement

 In collaboration with Dr. Dan Richard and Heather Burk from the University of North Florida, we are conducting a cross-institutional, multi-phased research project to explore faculty motivation, and subsequent professional and educational development needs, around service-learning and community engagement work (teaching and scholarship).
-The first phase of this study, which consists of phenomenlogical interviews of S-LCE faculty at UNF and Northeastern, is currently underway.
+The first phase of this study, which consists of phenomenlogical interviews of S-LCE faculty at UNF and Northeastern, is currently under review for publication.

 International Association for Research on Service-Learning and Community Engagement (IARSLCE):